 Below are some simplified descriptions of common auto insurance coverages.
 All coverages are subject to the limits, terms and conditions of the actual policy you purchase.

-Property damage liability coverage generally pays for damages to another person’s property (e.g. their car) when you are responsible for an accident.
+Property Damage Liability Coverage pays for damages to another person’s property when you are responsible for an accident.
 It also provides coverage to defend you if you are sued because of an auto accident.

-Uninsured or underinsured motorist bodily injury coverage generally pays for damages for bodily injury to you and your passengers when caused by another in an auto accident and the person legally responsible either has inadequate or no insurance.
+Uninsured or Underinsured Motorist Bodily Injury Coverage pays for damages for bodily injury to you, your household members, and your passengers when caused by another in an auto accident and the person legally responsible either has inadequate or no insurance.
 This coverage varies greatly by state.
 In some states it may be a combined coverage, while other states may offer it as two separate coverages (e.g. one for uninsured motorists and one for underinsured motorists).

-Collision coverage generally pays for damage to your car if it hits another car, object, or overturns.
-A deductible applies to this coverage.
+Collision Coverage pays for damage to your car if it hits another car, object, or overturns.
+A deductible may apply to this coverage.

-Comprehensive coverage generally pays for damage to your car if it is stolen or damaged by certain causes other than collision, such as fire, theft, hail or vandalism.
-A deductible applies to this coverage.
+Comprehensive Coverage pays for damage to your car if it is stolen or damaged by certain causes other than collision, such as fire, theft, hail, falling objects, collision with an animal, earthquakes, vandalism, etc. This is also the coverage that is involved when you have a broken or damaged windshield or other auto glass.
+A deductible may apply for this coverage.

 Here at Frank Smith Insurance we offer several options for your homeowner insurance allowing for you to get the best pricing and coverage with the company that best suits your needs, while still benefiting from our A+ customer service.